 Your separation agreement can have a profound impact on your financial stability and on your children’s lives.
-You need help from a steadfast Maryland separation agreement attorney so you can get the advice and assistance you need to try and protect your interests both before your marriage ends and after your divorce.
+You may need help from a steadfast attorney familiar with Maryland separation agreements so you can get the advice and assistance you need to try and protect your interests both before your marriage ends and after your divorce.

 What Does a Separation Agreement Mean in Maryland?

 You are not legally required to create an agreement outlining the terms of a separation, although you will need a final divorce settlement which may include a parenting plan and child support order if your marriage is permanently dissolved in an absolute divorce.
 While you do not have to create a separation agreement, the contract you develop with your spouse about how your separation will work could be legally enforced by the courts.
 If your spouse refuses to abide by a valid agreement, you can take legal action for breaching your contract.

 If you cannot agree on the terms of your separation and you are facing problems like your child being kept from you or serious financial struggle because the breadwinner spouse is not caring for a stay-at-home spouse, you can ask the court to step in.
 A knowledgeable lawyer in Maryland can provide assistance in negotiating a separation agreement with your spouse or in getting the court to protect your kids and finances as you wait for the final end of your marriage or decide if you wish to reconcile or move further on the path to divorce.

 Getting Help from a Maryland Separation Agreement Attorney